Beneficial Ownership Information Reporting FAQs

 2. If more than one person is involved in the filing, the individual who is primarily responsible for directing or controlling the filing.

 While the number of company applicants per reporting company will be limited to two or less, there is still some debate as to who to name if more than two people are involved in the formation/registration process.
-We are waiting for further clarification from FinCEN.
+FinCEN has updated its definition to include a few scenarios that may be helpful when determining who is a company applicant.
+Below are three of the scenarios they have laid out:

 Again, only reporting companies created or registered on or after January 1, 2024, will need to report on their company applicants.

-What information pertaining to the company applicants must be provided?
+What information about the company applicants must be provided?

 For each company applicant (and there can be up to two), the following information must be provided: